EQI.org Home | Obedience vs Cooperation

 - It does not produce restitution

-Now what if Tara knew that instead of punishment, her teacher would get counseling?
+Now what if Sarah knew that instead of punishment, her teacher would get counseling?
 And what if she knew she could also get counseling without anyone being punished.
-What if both the Tara and the teacher were helped to speak honestly about their respective needs and feelings?
-Wouldn't Tara and others be much more likely to talk about it?
+What if both she and the teacher were helped to speak honestly about their respective needs and feelings?
+Wouldn't Sarah and others be much more likely to talk about it?
 Then others could help her and the teacher see what the possible natural consequences of their relationship could be.
 And they could be helped in finding ways to fill their own needs in a healthier way.
-Possibly, a good counselor could help the teenager get the love, security and understanding she needs and also help the teacher see that girls like Tara might agree to something but then feel bad about it after they do it, which is not good for their self-esteem.
+Possibly, a good counselor could help the teenager get the love, security and understanding she needs and also help the teacher see that girls like Sarah might agree to something but then feel bad about it after they do it, which is not good for their self-esteem.
 While I am sure that there are some teachers who really don't care how the girl might feel, I am equally sure there are others who would care if they knew the truth.

 In another case of being afraid to tell the truth, I once had someone tell me that her father was physically abusive.
 Her mother was aware of it but her mother told her that if she reported it her father would go to jail, lose his job and they would lose their house.